JoeRothwell/pcpr2/README.md

 PC-PR2 is performed using the function `runPCPR2()` which outputs an object of class `pcpr2` including partial R<sup>2</sup> values for each covariate.
 The variability in the omics data desired to be explained can be set with the argument `pct.threshold`, which is optional and defaults to 0.8.

-A sample of transcriptomics data is provided as an example.
+The package example is run as follows:

 ````r
 library(pcpr2)